To resign as a director, or not resign, that is the question?

 The process and impact of resigning as a company director is much misunderstood.
 The basic rule is “resign in haste, repent at leisure”.

-It is very easy to resign.
-Notice to the company is all that is required and this can be verbal – it is not necessary for it to be in writing.
-Once given the resignation cannot be withdrawn.
+Notice to the company is all that is required and this can be verbal.
+There is no legal obligation for the resignation to be in writing.
+Once the notice has been given, it cannot be withdrawn.

 With regard to the impact of resigning, you go from having hands-on control of a company and the right of access to all key information, to becoming an outsider with little or no power.
 Even if you are a shareholder you will have minimal rights.